 LINDY ROSS (Newsletter editor) In a past life Lindy was a teacher but now is enjoying the opportunity to participate actively in Canberra's wonderful cultural institutions, the NFSA being one which, as the repository of our audio and visual records, holds a great attraction.

-TONY BRISCO - Tony is President/Station Manager of Valley FM 89.5 based in Erindale Centre.
+TONY BRISCO - Tony is the former President/Station Manager of Valley FM 89.5 based in Erindale Centre.

 ABN 26 270 031 807, Bank Australia Account "FNFSA" 313140 12141910